“You CANNOT Lead The CONGREGATION Without Turning YOUR Back On The CHOIR.”

 Even now, it’s hard to believe where Cindy and I have been this past year.
 Our busiest year ever with bookings had us both “saddling up” between gigs for “Psych Ward visits to dad or Stephaney.”
 Of course we were upset but, as our other family members held dinner at home, our dinner hours were spent traveling from dad at Wellbridge to Stephaney at Sundance.

-The crazy phone calls from one dad or Stephaney made answering my phone a dreaded event.
+The crazy phone calls from our dad or Stephaney made answering my phone a dreaded event.
 I still have 7 different psych Wards saved to my phone from Stephaney’s numerous “stints.”

 Cindy is apprehensive answering calls too because when Steph goes missing, we have no idea where she will show up.

 Stephaney was constantly losing her cell phone and calling from a strange number or telling me she was being chased by the CIA.

 Dad’s calls were just as disturbing.
 “People are living in my attic.
 I can hear them up there.
 They are trying to chase me out of my house.”
 Running to dad’s house became one dreaded visit after the next.

 My dad was angry we didn’t believe him but, after months of trying to find a way for anyone to entrer his attic, “just going along with him” was eventually just too much for Cindy and I.